 Missing Information about Hearst Family Dynamics

-Despite its gaps, Guerilla, The Taking of Patty Hearst offers a comprehensive overview of a complex event.
+Despite its gaps, Guerilla, The Taking of Patty Hearst offers a worthy overview of a complex, yet unexplained event.
 It takes digging beyond the documentary to discover other details and perspectives on the story.
 Further, depending on the limitations of any given filmmaker and his/her motivations, all documentaries present incomplete information on some level.
 It is, therefore, important for the viewer to watch with a questioning mind.

 A Further Disclaimer